matthewpanetta/CMPSC457_Final/README.txt

   Last Modified: 5/5/15

   Description: This program executes a city simulation game.
-Players can build/remove buildings and manage their city's economy.
-Each building has a benefit and a cost per tick.
+Players can build/remove buildings and manage their
+	city's economy.
+Each building has a benefit and a cost every three ticks.
 A tick is the game's time system.
 One tick = One second.
 	The world is set up as a grid.
 You can move around in the grid using the arrow keys on your keyboard.

   Each grid location is called a tile.
 Each tile has a set of raw resources (randomly generated numbers).
 	There are three raw resources in the game: Trees, Soil, and Stone.
 Buildings use these resources to provide their benefits.
-For example, building a farm on a tile with 9 soil will provide 9 food per tick.
+For example, building a farm on a tile with 5 soil will provide 5 food per tick.
+	Tiles can have at most a rating of 5 for each resource, and at least a rating of 0 for each resource.

+  Random events are things every city needs to deal with.
+They will test your city planning skills to see
+	if you can truly lead a civilization.
+A random event has a chance to occur every 20 ticks.
+Once an event is activated, it has a chance to become deactivated once every 20 ticks.
+There can only be one event active at a time.
+Some events provide instant benefits/costs and will end instantly.

+	There are a total of eight events in the game:
+		- Fraud:			     Banks operate at 25% efficiency
+		- Forest Fire:		 Mills operate at 50% efficiency
+		- Famine:			     Farms operate at 50% efficiency
+		- Mine Collapse:	 Mines operate at 50% efficiency
+		- Drought:			   Mills and Farms operate at 75% efficiency
+		- Flood:			     Lose 10 of each resource instantly (event ends instantly)
+		- Depression:		   Banks do not generate income
+		- Festival:			   Gain $10 per employed person instantly (event ends instantly)	** This is the only positive event in the game!

   To build a building, press 'Enter' to go into build mode.
 From build mode, press the corresponding number to each building: